ddrmv/CV/README.md

 **Further training** (Nov-2022 - present)

+- Working with Kotlin on an Android app, to be further improved and released on Google Store
 - Built a Django-based website, "IENPCs", integrating features of a wiki, image gallery, game party manager
 - Worked on and implemented algorithms for complex route calculations and Monte Carlo evaluations in games in the C and C++ Specialisation "Coding for Everyone: C and C++" by University of California, Santa Cruz, via Coursera
 - Created small tools, including browser scripting and a browser extension